tomgxz/Kraken/REPORT.md

 ##### Uploading data to the CMS
   There will be a whitelist for the allowed files that can be uploaded to the CMS, and these will be checked and validated before they are sent to the server.

-##### Data Sanitization
+##### Data Sanitisation
   Throughout the code, the user input will be checked and cleaned to remove the risk of potentially dangerous or malicious data before being stored in the database.
 For example, to negate the possibility of an SQL injection attack, the library used to manage the database removes any usage of SQL queries in the code, meaning the data inputted cannot be used to execute a query.
 Other attack methods that will be looked into include XSS (cross-site scripting), DDoS (distributed denial of service), and MitM (man in the middle) attacks.

+  A good example of this, that will require a lot of validation and checking, is the ability to import sites and user content into the server.
+This, if unchecked, is a good opportunity for attackers to insert malicious code into the server, and, as such, any content uploaded like this must be sanitised thoroughly to ensure that the integrity of the server is maintained.

 ### Testing method
-  When developing the project, a lot of the alpha testing done will be white box testing, done by the developers.
-Unit testing will be used to ensure that all of the subroutines function as expected and intended.
-By testing each module of the program individually, this means that when they are all combined together, the program will function correctly.
-Integration testing will be performed to make sure the program functions as a whole.
-This will include checking how different modules interact with each other, and how the frontend interacts with the backend of the website.
+  During development, the vast majority of alpha testing will be white box testing, performed by the developers as the project is being coded.
+Unit testing will be used to make sure that all of the individual modules function as expected and intended, before combining them together.
+By testing each module separately, it ensure that, when all of them are combined together, the program will function correctly.
+Integration testing will make sure that the program functions as a whole, including checking how different modules interact with each other, and how the front-end interacts with the back-end.

   Different areas of testing when programming will include the input data of the program (for example, the user input on the login form), how the program handles said data, and what the result will be.
 To ensure that it has suitable error catching throughout, each module should go through destructive testing.
 For user input, this means using a variety of incorrect entries to see how it handles them.
-For the editor, this means attempting to perform styling that is invalid, dragging elements outside their boundary region, or making them too large.
+For the editor, this means attempting to perform styling

+  that is invalid, dragging elements outside their boundary region, or making them too large.
 This will also include security testing; making sure that SQL injection or XSS attacks do not work.

   Usability testing will be done both white-box and black-box - the UI design will be tested during and after development and will be tested with some of the stakeholders to make sure that it is easy to understand and navigate, and that it functions as intended on a variety of devices, resolutions, and browsers.
 Feedback, criticisms, and suggestions from the stakeholders will be taken after these sessions to ensure that the final product is easy to use and meets their requirements.